 If you are unsure of the difference between proofreading and copyediting, see the page Proofreader or copyeditor on this site.
 I do not handle copyediting.
 (Please note that I only handle proofreading or other editorial services on screen, not on paper.
 This is more environmentally friendly.)

 Sometimes your budget or schedule will not allow you to have a document both copyedited and proofread.
 I can offer a hybrid solution where I can carry out a light edit while I am proofreading – improving readability, clarity, and flow.
 This will cost a little more and take longer, but it may be the way for you.
 This service is more suited to documents rather than longer books, especially those that are fiction or academic.
 It is not a substitute for full copyediting and does not include rewriting.

-What can you expect from proofreading and other editorial services?
+What can you expect from proofreading?